 Seeing the Future at PMMF 2011.
 Photo by Larry Rippel

-The 2012 Call for Makers is officially closed!
-Thank you to all the creative, inventive makers who applied to exhibit at this year’s Faire on September 22nd.
-Selection panel meets on August 18th and all makers will be notified by August 22nd.
-Stay tuned for the big announcement of the full list of exhibiting makers at Pittsburgh Mini Maker Faire!
+Thank you to all the creative, inventive makers who applied to exhibit at this year’s Faire.
+Stay tuned for the big announcement of the full list of exhibiting makers at Pittsburgh Mini Maker Faire on August 18!

 Today, Thursday, August 16, is a surprise BONUS DAY for maker applicants to the Call for Makers!
 If you meant to apply, started to apply or just now heard about the incredible plans for Pittsburgh Mini Maker Faire, get your application in before midnight tonight.
 Click here to begin.